faizalnr/SE-ECBAE/README.md

 # SE-ECBAE
-A Lightweight Elliptic-curve Based Adaptive S-box Image Encryption Framework for Secure Internet of Things Applications
+A Lightweight ECC Based Adaptive S-box Image Encryption Framework for IoT The research is under consideration in journals for publication.
+So usage must be adhere as per the policy.